ansible/workshops/exercises/ansible_smart_mgmt/1-compliance/README.md

 ![aap_template](images/1-compliance-aap2-template2-fix.png)

 -   Leave the rest of the fields blank or as they are, and click 'Save'.
 You can then select 'Launch' to deploy the job template.

-- Selecting launch will take you to the **Jobs > SATELLITE / Compliance - OpenSCAP_Configure** output window.
-This will take approximately 5 mins to complete.
-Wait for the job template to complete before proceeding to the next step.
+Selecting launch will take you to the **Jobs > SATELLITE / Compliance - OpenSCAP_Configure** output window where you will be able to follow each task executed as part of the playbook.

-- Selecting launch will take you to the **Jobs > SATELLITE / Compliance - OpenSCAP_Configure** output window.
 This will take approximately 5 mins to complete.
 Wait for the job template to complete before proceeding to the next step.

 ![aap_output](images/1-compliance-aap2-OpenSCAP_Configure-output2-fix.png)